fauxneticien/nay-laura-tinker/backend/README.md

 ```
 # Assuming docker and docker compose installed
+# (use --build to rebuild image after a recent pull)

 docker compose up --build

-# or, use no-cache after a recent pull (in case image specs have changed)
-docker compose up --build --no-cache
 ```

 ## API